All posts Talk to Flora

 Script 2: Overflow Call During Peak Season

-Use this when the team is busy and the caller does not need a middle-of-the-night dispatch, but still wants help quickly.
+Use this when the team is busy and the caller does not need same-night dispatch, but still wants a fast response.

 Opening: